VisionProgram4Unive/CameraViewer/README.md

 # CameraViewer

-Camera Viewer program at Jetson Board
+A camera viewer program at Jetson embedded boards

 #### Requirement